jayden-n/jobmatic/README.md

 - [x] (front-end) adding global loading for better UX/UI to users with not good Internet connection

-- [x] (front-end) efficiently data caching & synchronizing with server state with [TanStack Query (F.K.A React Query)](https://tanstack.com/query/latest); instead of requesting data every time user navigating to each page
+- [x] (front-end) efficiently data caching & synchronizing with server state with [TanStack Query (F.K.A React Query)](https://tanstack.com/query/latest).
+Instead of requesting data every time user navigating to each page

-- [ ] (front-end) displaying shorter Pagination indicator for better UI; instead of whole total pages which might cause bugs if user creates too many job applications
+- [ ] (front-end) displaying shorter Pagination indicator for better UI.
+Instead of whole total pages which might cause bugs if user creates too many job applications

-- [ ] migrating to TypeScript for better self-documenting codebase and improving code readability
+- [ ] migrating to TypeScript for better self-documenting codebase and improves code readability